Harz National Park: Flora

-The Harz is home to the Brocken anemone (Pulsatilla alpina subsp. alba), which grows in Germany only on the plateau of the Brocken.
+The Harz is home to the Brocken anemone (Pulsatilla alpina subsp. alba), which grows in Germany only on the plateau of Brocken.
 Its survival has however been especially endangered since German reunification by the onset of tourism.
-The Brocken Garden, a botanical garden on the summit of the Brocken, deals mainly with the protection of plant species and restoration of the summit area.
+The Brocken Garden, a botanical garden on the summit of Brocken, deals mainly with the protection of plant species and restoration of the summit area.

 Especially valuable for nature conservation, are the raised bogs formed by the restoration of former marshland.
 The conditions are favorable for this, as the bogs in the park are less impacted by human use than the bogs of the Lower Saxony plain.
 When wood became scarce in the Harz, the locals tried to take advantage of the peat bogs.
 This proved unprofitable due to the low calorific value of peat and the weather conditions in the High Harz.
 The bogs in the Harz are of international significance by virtue of their distinctiveness and flora.